 If you’re struggling to surface compelling achievements from your summer jobs or internships, enliven your résumé by including more details about the customers and number of people you served, geographic scope of your job, the team or department, and proper names of projects or technologies.

 Rather than “Assisted with sports camps for kids” say, “Coached groups of 10 kids ages 8-13 to improve their ball-handling skills.”
 Rather than “Performed data entry” say, “Entered data for 10,000 SKUs weekly.”

 On LinkedIn, add and populate as many sections as possible, including a conversational summary in first person.
 Always add a professional-looking head and shoulders photo to gain maximum profile views.
 Keep the background simple and don’t crop yourself out of a group photo.

 Build a list of companies you want to work for and network like crazy

 One thing about job search has never changed.
 Job seekers are most successful finding jobs faster through who they know, not through advertised positions.

 As a new graduate, you may be less selective, but it’s good to have a focused starting point so you can direct your search as other opportunities surface.

-Go online to learn about local companies or check out your city’s local Book of Lists.
-There is a charge for the publication, so check with library first.
+Go online to learn about local companies or check out your city’s local Book of Lists or use Google Maps for a targeted search.
+There is a charge for the Book of Lists publication, so check with your library first.

 Once you’ve identified your potential employers, talk with your family, friends, their contacts, and social media to find out who works at your target companies so you can contact them for informational interviews.
 Attend meetups and augment your search through online job posting sites such as Indeed and CollegeGrad.